Overview

 Review the current indications of the drug/biologic you are studying

-Check the DailyMed database external site (opens in a new window) for approved indications of the drug/biologic you are studying, if applicable.
+Check the DailyMed database for approved indications of the drug/biologic you are studying, if applicable.

 Step2